Maintaining a balanced and nutritious diet can be hard for anyone.

 Elderly Nutrition Tip #1:

-Choose foods with stronger flavors, but avoid excessive salt
+Choose foods with stronger flavours, but avoid excessive salt

 Elderly Nutrition Tip #2: